Return to Index

 Knowing When It's Okay to Drive

 Many people who are able to drive during the day may have difficulty driving at night, because of reduced contrast sensitivity.
+This is being able to pick out an object from the background.
 It is the most common complaint of driving with macular degeneration, and it is related to the severity of the scotoma.

 As a driver, you need to put safety first.
 Consider avoiding driving challenges such as darkness, poor weather, or driving in unfamiliar places.
 Avoid situations that you have difficulty with.

 There are some treatment options that may help you drive longer.
 One is the autofocus spectacle-mounted telescope.
-It will not compensate for an inability to see cars and people, but it can help drivers read signs.
+It will not make up for an inability to see cars and people, but it can help drivers read signs.
 One model flips down over the top of eyeglass lenses, and the object viewed through it comes into focus automatically.
 Using these prescription telescopes, also called bioptics, requires training at a low-vision clinic.
-If you are approved to use bioptics, it is important to use them everytime you drive.
+If you are approved to use bioptics, it is important to use them every time you drive.

 The newest devices are called Implantable Miniature Telescopes.
 The implants improve vision in some people with end-stage age-related macular degeneration.
 Although evidence shows the implants improve visual acuity for up to 2 years, the it is not known how the improvements affect driving ability.

 In addition to optical aids, many organizations have educational programs for drivers with visual impairments.
-People who have taken the course learned more about safe driving, how age can affect skills, and when to get off the road.
+People who have taken the course learned more about safe driving, how age can affect skills, and signs that mean it's time to get off the road.